 We have a Tenants and Residents Association Procedure.
 The procedure helps us provide a consistent level of support to our tenants and residents associations.

 - Offer an annual TRA administration grant of up to £300 for smaller groups and up to £500 for larger groups (over 600 properties)

 - Support TRAs to become more self-sufficient by signposting them to relevant training and fundraising opportunities

-- Provide TRAs with a TRA ‘Toolkit’ which includes advice and information on setting up and running a successful TRA
+- Provide TRAs with a TRA ‘Toolkit’ (see the link below) which includes advice and information on setting up and running a successful TRA

-- Provide an area for TRAs on The OAK (Hyde’s secure online platform for engaged residents) to share best practice and discuss matters that affect their local are
+- Provide an area for TRAs on The OAK (Hyde’s secure online platform for engaged residents) to share best practice and discuss matters that affect their local area

 - Work with individual TRAs, at their request, to set up Facebook or an online presence to aid communication and reduce communication costs

 We offer two tiers of recognition for TRAs.
 Groups which meet the following criteria are recognised as Tier 1 TRAs and are eligible for an annual administration TRA grant: